daredllama/CornerCursor/README.md

+**Reviewer, please look at the "FALLOUT VIDS" folder to count the hours from those videos.
+It should constitue about 16 hours.

 # CornerCursor

 A trackball mouse with 2 configurable buttons and a scroll ring.
 Made to be positioned on the corner of a laptop so that CADding is easier in any location.